jeffersonaaron25/jeffersonaaron25/README.md

 ## Hey, I'm Jeff! 👋

 I build 🛠️ AI‑powered solutions for a living.
+[See more](https://jefferson-nelsson.com)

 ## What I'm exploring right now:
 Experimenting with and innovating out-of-the-box GenAI solutions—anything that helps LLMs create real‑world impact.